-- Advance planning and implementation of ICANN's online education platform to support increased, informed, global involvement in ICANN. - Advance planning for evolving ICANN's multistakeholder model and facilitate the development and publication of academic research on the multistakeholder model for domain name system (DNS) coordination, Internet policy development and governance.
+- Advance planning and implementation of ICANN's online education platform to support increased, informed, global involvement in ICANN. - Advance planning for evolving ICANN's multistakeholder model and facilitate the development and publication of academic research on the multi-stakeholder model for DNS coordination, Internet policy development and governance.